Matthew-Gimlin/neural_network/README.md

-# neural_network
+# Neural Network

-Implementation of a feed-forward neural network in C.
+This project implements a feed-forward neural network in C.